rerun-io/rerun/design/space_views.md

 which stored ephemeral state that is not persisted as part of the blueprint.
 This is typically used for animation/transition state.

-⚠️ As of writing, we're using this also for state that *should* be be persisted and needs to be moved to blueprint components.
+⚠️ As of writing, we're using this also for state that *should* be persisted and needs to be moved to blueprint components.

 ## Space View Class